Ekiti Decides 2026: The Upsides, Challenges, and Risks in the Governorship Election

 The Risks

-Governor Oyebanji and the APC still face discontent among those dissatisfied with the outcome of the primary election.
+Governor Oyebanji and the APC still face discontent from those dissatisfied with the primary election outcome.
 The party enters the race with internal divisions, and unseen forces may work against the governor’s ambition.
-Also, those whose economy has been seriously affected under the APC government may not end up casting their vote for the APC.
+Also, those whose economies have been seriously affected under the APC government may not end up casting their votes for the APC.

 For Dr Oluwole Oluyede, some analysts argue that he should not have entered the race, given the number of prominent positions already held by Ikere-Ekiti indigenes under the APC.
 These include the Chief of Defence Staff, who is his blood brother, and the EFCC Chairman, another native of Ikere-Ekiti.

-Although the state appears calm, each side is still confident of victory.
+Although the state appears calm, the two leading parties are still confident of victory.
 But appearances can be deceptive, and all eyes will be on Ekiti as voters make their decision on Saturday.